Despite our complaints about how inconsistent the GHD Rise hot brush is, we must admit that it has become our go-to styler.

 Following the release of its GHD Helios in the Spring – and the limited-edition pink GHD Platinum Plus and Gold straighteners launch – the iconic UK hair brand GHD launched its first-ever volumising hot brush called GHD Rise.

 It’s not the first hot brush from the brand – that title went to the GHD Glide – but it is its first barrelled hot brush designed to add volume and shine to your locks.
+Especially second-day styles.

-In fact, GHD claims that the GHD Rise hot brush creates “two times more volume” than naturally dried hair and that this volume and lift “lasts all day long.”
+In fact, GHD claims the GHD Rise hot brush creates “two times more volume” than naturally dried hair and that this volume and lift “lasts all day long.”

 The GHD Rise hot brush is said to deliver “kind-to-hair” styling and volume from root to tip, through a combination of SMART ultra-zone technology and 5mm nylon bristles for maximum root lift.

 This ultra-zone with predictive technology was first seen on the GHD Platinum Plus and uses sensors to guarantee that the temperature stays at a constant 185℃.
 GHD believes this is the optimum styling temperature for hair and the sensors make sure that it never exceeds, or drops, below this across the GHD Rise’s 32mm barrel.

 This not only protects the hair from unnecessary heat damage generally, but it also reduces the number of times you have to run the GHD Rise, or Platinum Plus, through your hair to get the desired effect.
 This further protects it from being over-styled.